 *This post contains affiliate link and I might get a commission if you buy the product through the link at no extra cost to you.

 Update – NOTE – Recipe mentioned is not whole30 complaint, but I have mentioned how to make it whole30, KETO complaint option in the post.
-Thanks Chris for bringing it to our notice.

 This buttery tomato-base sauce-y curry is a favorite side dish at any Indian Restaurant and the world LOVES BUTTER CHICKEN.
 So it is only fair to join the world to make and share the popular butter chicken made in Instant Pot.